akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 1. First from the menu, go to `Project console / Projects` and select your project.
 1. Go to the Cloud instance tab, and open the instance by clicking on the instance line.
 1. Open the `Server SSH Key Access` sub-tab
+1. Click on the `Trash bin` to open the confirmation modal
-1. Click on the `Trash bin` to remove the access
+1. Click on `Delete` on the confirmation modal to remove the access

 ![Remove ssh key access](../img/remove_cloud_key_access.png)